finos/InnerSource/README.md

 ## Contributing

 1. Fork it (https://github.com/finos/innersource/fork)
-2. Create your feature branch (git checkout -b feature/fooBar)
+1. Create your feature branch (git checkout -b feature/fooBar)
-3. Read our
+1. Read our
    [contribution guidelines](https://github.com/finos/InnerSource/blob/master/CONTRIBUTING.md)
    and [Community Code of Conduct](https://www.finos.org/code-of-conduct)
+1. Make your changes on the fork.
+Ensure any documentation and code changes are formatted correctly by executing `npm run fmt` (see below for setup instructions).
-4. Commit your changes (git commit -am 'Add some fooBar')
+1. Commit your changes (git commit -am 'Add some fooBar')
-5. Push to the branch (git push origin feature/fooBar)
+1. Push to the branch (git push origin feature/fooBar)
-6. Create a new Pull Request
+1. Create a new Pull Request

 _NOTE:_ Commits and pull requests to FINOS repositories will only be accepted from those contributors with an active, executed Individual Contributor License